 Once those 5-10 early adopters begin using the product and the system nears its go-to-market date, market like hell.
 The timing of this is critical.
 Depending on what you predict your SaaS sales cycle to be, you'll typically want to be two sales cycles ahead of the go-to-market date.
 For example, if your sales cycle is 1 month long, begin marketing 2 months in advance.

 Go crazy at first.
-Generating demand, excitement, and anticipation, takes time and effort.
-Be sure to begin the marketing efforts well before the actual launch date (especially for the longer sales cycle for B2B Marketing).
+Generating demand, excitement and anticipation takes time and effort.
+Be sure to begin the marketing efforts well before the actual launch date (especially for the longer sales cycle for B2B marketing).
 This will allow you to generate excitement for the product launch.
-In turn some of your first customers will be excited to dive into the new system and quickly become experts… which in turn become your greatest advocates.
+In turn, most of your first customers will be able to dive into the new system and quickly become experts… in turn becoming your greatest advocates.

-It's important to be a revenue generating focused company.
-It pays the bills.
-The companies we work with started selling day 1.
-To end customers and investors.
-It allows them to find out real quick, if the idea is viable, and what features are needed right away, while generating orders.
-Cash comes when you have a beta that works.
-Early customers get GREAT terms, some maybe for life.
-All contingency orders.
-Investors, they are different, they know risk, and will decide on their own.
-You then can sit back and do some of the “marketing” stuff to fine tune growth strategies and talent acquisition plans.
+The bottom line: it's important to be a revenue-focused company.
+Revenue generation pays the bills.
+The companies we work with started selling since Day 1.
+For the end-users and investors, this sell-first philosophy allows them to find out quickly if the idea is viable and what features are needed right away, while still generating orders.
+Cash starts flowing when you have a beta that works.
+With the right terms and contingency orders, early customers can become customers for life.
+Investors are different.
+They understand risk and will decide on their own whether the terms are right.

 Get in touch with Sparkinator today and let us worry about your marketing.
 Trusting your digital marketing efforts to a digital marketing agency like Sparkinator will free up more of your time to fine tuning your growth strategies and talent acquisition plans.